First Nations - Land Rights and Environmentalism in British Columbia

 Kettle Falls.
 Painting by Paul Kane, 1848.

-Another early view of Kettle Falls is an engraving by John Mix Stanley (above) which depicts an aboriginal man and woman fishing with a net and basket.
-Sinixt women were skillful basket makers.
-Using materials from plants - branches, bark, roots and grasses - they wove a wide variety of baskets for cooking, carrying and storage.
-For catching salmon, they made basket traps of young Douglas fir poles which were woven together with hemp rope and placed across the falls.
+Above: another early view of Kettle Falls is an engraving by John Mix Stanley depicts an aboriginal man and woman fishing with a net and basket.
+Sinixt women were skillful basket makers: using plant materials such as branches, bark, roots and grasses, they wove a variety of baskets for cooking, carrying and storage.
+For catching salmon, they made basket traps of young Douglas fir poles which were woven together with hemp rope and placed across the Falls.

 top of page